 A New Dawn

-Fund Raising began by the Rep members in 1991 and the project received the help of the Arts Council, a National Lottery grant, the support of the City Council, funds raised by the membership and the generous sponsorship of numerous local companies and businesses.
-Plans for the theatre were drawn up by Hulme Upright and Partners in October 1993 and approved.
+Fund Raising had started by the Rep members in 1991 and the new build project received the help of the Arts Council, a National Lottery grant, the support of the City Council, funds raised by the membership and the generous sponsorship of numerous local companies and businesses.
+Plans for the new theatre were drawn up by Hulme Upright and Partners in October 1993 and approved.

 The first sod was cut at a ceremony at the Leek Road site attended by Sir Richard Bailey and those Rep members who had helped to steer and coordinate the project.
 The vision slowly but surely became reality.